FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 transactions are committed at the same time and both assume that configuration fingerprints haven't been updated by other transaction, both transactions may start to push changes to network devices at the same time.
-To prevent prevent occurrences of this scenario, UniConfig locks node in the PostgresSQL database using transaction-level advisory locks at the beginning of commit operation.
+To prevent occurrences of this scenario, UniConfig locks node in the PostgresSQL database using transaction-level advisory locks at the beginning of commit operation.
 If other transaction tries to lock the same node, this